The Investing Series Pt. 1: How to Evaluate a Real Estate Investment Opportunity

 Net Present Value (NPV)

 You can find the NPV formula and more information about NPV on the Investopedia website.
 You can also calculate NPV using Microsoft Excel.
-NPV is a helpful guide and can help you compare the potential profitability of multiple investment opportunities.
+NPV is a helpful guide and can help you compare multiple investment opportunities’ potential profitability.
 But it is not a perfect measure of the value of your investment, so be sure to look at other metrics.
 The timing of cash inflows and outflows can also influence the NPV calculation.

 Internal Rate of Return (IRR)